Last Updated: January 6, 2025

 Calendars

-Open Change Working Time (Project tab / Change Working Time command) and note the exceptions and how a workweek and work day is defined for the Standard Calendar.
+Open Change Working Time (Project tab / Change Working Time command) and note the exceptions and how a workweek and workday are defined for the Standard Calendar.
 Click the Options button and note that the selections are congruent with the calendar's definition.

-Click Cancel, and in the For calendar: field, select the 7-Day—No Holidays calendar, review its definition, and click OK or Cancel.
+Click Cancel.
+In the For calendar: field, select the 7-Day—No Holidays calendar, review its definition, and click OK or Cancel.

 The Standard Calendar determines the working and non-working days for the schedule.
 The project has 104 working days as defined by the Standard calendar, not calendar days.
 Convert that number to weeks (File tab / Options / Schedule category / Scheduling options for this project).
 Change the Duration entered in to Months.